peterramsing/church-sound/docs/lexicon.md

 ---
 ## Location
-**Most location directions are from the perspective of the sound person at the sound board.**
+**Most location directions are from the perspective of the sound person at the mixing board.**

 ### Front of House (FOH)
-> Where the sound board is
+> Where the mixing board is

 ### Back of House (BOH)
 > Behind the stage